 What we will do:

-- Part one: consulting with Royal Mail to obtain a post code
+- Consulting with Royal Mail to obtain a post code

-- Part two: confirming the approved details with emergency services, statutory authorities, including utility companies.
+- Confirming the approved details with emergency services, statutory authorities, including utility companies.

-- Part three: publish details on our website for six months for information purposes.
+- Publish details on our website for six months for information purposes.

 Timescales for applications

-- numbering / naming houses takes up to one month
+Numbering and naming houses takes up to one month.

-- naming buildings / streets takes up to three months
+Naming buildings and streets takes up to three months.